Get Schooled

 Early Decision and Early Action

-Under early decision (ED) and early action (EA), you can apply to a college by an earlier deadline, usually in November of your senior year in high school, and receive a decision on your application before regular decision applicants, sometime in December or January.
-If applying under ED/EA, you may have a higher chance of getting accepted when you match or exceed the college’s acceptance requirements.
-Receiving an early acceptance can also give you more time to focus preparing for college, like receiving your financial aid package sooner and finishing your senior year.
+Under early decision (ED) and early action (EA), you can apply to a college by an earlier deadline, usually in November of your senior year of high school, and receive a decision on your application in December or January.
+If applying under ED or EA, you may have a higher chance of getting accepted when you match or exceed the college’s acceptance requirements.

 Early Decision (ED)